Will Hutchins: Post-Warners

 Hutchins guest-starred on Gunsmoke and The Alfred Hitchcock Hour.
 While appearing in a play in Chicago in late 1963, he was flown to Los Angeles to shoot a television pilot for MGM, Bert I. Gordon's Take Me to Your Leader, in which Hutchins played a Martian salesman who came to Earth.
 Though the pilot was not picked up, it led MGM to sign him for Spinout, in which he co-starred as Lt.
 Tracy Richards ("Dick Tracy" transposed) alongside Elvis Presley.
 Also in 1963, he appeared on an episode of Gunsmoke.
 In S8/Ep24, "Blind Man's Bluff", his character was Billy Poe.
 In 1965, Hutchins co-starred with Jack Nicholson and Warren Oates in Monte Hellman's The Shooting.

-In 1966, he made a guest appearance on the CBS courtroom drama series Perry Mason as murderer Don Hobart in "The Case of the Scarlet Scandal".
-(He also appeared as Dan Haynes in The New Perry Mason in 1973 in the episode, "The Case of the Deadly Deeds".
-Actress Jodie Foster was in this same episode.)
+In 1966, he made a guest appearance on the CBS courtroom drama series Perry Mason as Don Hobart in "The Case of the Scarlet Scandal".

 Other TV series

 In 1966–1967, he co-starred with Sandy Baron in Hey, Landlord, set in a New York City apartment building.
 The program followed Walt Disney's Wonderful World of Color, but it failed to attract a sustaining audience against CBS's The Ed Sullivan Show and ABC's The F.B.I. with Efrem Zimbalist Jr., his former Warner Brothers colleague.
 Hutchins was reunited with Presley in Clambake (1967).

-In 1968–1969, Hutchins starred as Dagwood Bumstead in a CBS television version of the comic strip Blondie.
+In 1968–69, he starred as Dagwood Bumstead in a CBS television version of the comic strip Blondie.

 1970s

 He travelled to Rhodesia to appear in Shangani Patrol (1970) playing Frederick Russell Burnham.

-Back in the United States, Hutchins guest-starred on Love, American Style, Emergency!, Chase, Movin' On, The Streets of San Francisco, and The Quest.
+Back in the United States, Hutchins guest-starred on Love, American Style; Emergency!; Chase; Movin' On; The Streets of San Francisco; and The Quest.
 He was in The Horror at 37,000 Feet (1973), Slumber Party '57 (1976), and The Happy Hooker Goes to Washington (1977).

-He also began appearing in circuses as Patches the Clown.
+He began appearing in circuses as Patches the Clown.